Adw8/task-management-platform/README.md

 - **Zustand over Redux** — less boilerplate, sufficient for auth state + task cache.
 - **Token stored in localStorage** — acceptable for this scope; the 401 interceptor clears stale tokens automatically.
 - **Rate limiting on /auth** — 10 requests per 15 minutes per IP to limit brute-force attempts.
+- **Shared workspace model** — all authenticated users see all tasks, consistent with the assignment spec.
+Tasks are not scoped per user; `assigned_to` indicates responsibility but does not restrict visibility.
 - **Server-side CSV export** — `GET /tasks/export` streams CSV row-by-row from the database rather than building the full dataset client-side.
 Avoids loading all task data into browser memory and keeps the download logic out of the frontend bundle.
 The endpoint accepts `status`, `priority`, and `tags` filters.
 Search is intentionally excluded — exports are meant for bulk data extraction, not search result snapshots.

 ---